lewissbaker/cppcoro/README.md

 ## `single_producer_sequencer`

-A `single_producer_sequencer` is a synchronisation primitived that can be used to coordinate access to a ring-buffer for a single producer and one or more consumers.
+A `single_producer_sequencer` is a synchronization primitive that can be used to coordinate access to a ring-buffer for a single producer and one or more consumers.

 A producer first acquires one or more slots in a ring-buffer, writes to the ring-buffer